Nicklas766/mongo-connecter/readme.md

 # mongo-connecter

 [![Build Status](https://travis-ci.org/Nicklas766/mongo-connecter.svg?branch=master)](https://travis-ci.org/Nicklas766/mongo-connecter)
 [![Maintainability](https://api.codeclimate.com/v1/badges/81e618dabfb2cc92e091/maintainability)](https://codeclimate.com/github/Nicklas766/mongo-connecter/maintainability)
 [![Code Coverage](https://scrutinizer-ci.com/g/Nicklas766/mongo-connecter/badges/coverage.png?b=master)](https://scrutinizer-ci.com/g/Nicklas766/mongo-connecter/?branch=master)
 [![Build Status](https://scrutinizer-ci.com/g/Nicklas766/mongo-connecter/badges/build.png?b=master)](https://scrutinizer-ci.com/g/Nicklas766/mongo-connecter/build-status/master)

 This module lets you connect to your mongodb without hassle.
-It contains a prebuilt api.
+It also contains a prebuilt api.

-When you call a function it connects to your mongodb and then closes the connection.
+When you call a function it connects to your mongodb and the collection, executes the function/functions you want.
+Then it closes the db.
 The functions are asynchronous and returns promises, therefore you'll need to use `await` or `.then()`.

 ## Installation